 Do you want to Yes No 1 Add your existing project databases to a Version Manager File Server?
 Go to Question 2.
-See "Creating New Project Databases on a File Server" on page 154.
+See "Creating New Project Databases on a File Server" on page 159.
 2 Keep your project databases where they are and retain the drive mappings or UNC paths that reference them?
-See "Adding Existing Project Databases to a File Server Without Moving Them" on page 146.
+See "Adding Existing Project Databases to a File Server Without Moving Them" on page 151.
 Go to Question 3.
-3 Retain workspace definitions and shared archives?
-See "Using PCLI to Copy Project Databases to a File Server" on page 152.
-See "Using the Desktop Client to Copy Project Databases to a File Server" on page 150.
+3 Use the Desktop Client to copy project databases to a file server?
+See "Using the Desktop Client to Copy Project Databases to a File Server" on page 155.
+See "Using PCLI to Copy Project Databases to a File Server" on page 157.